 The Buffett Rule was first discussed in a “blueprint” released by the White House following President Obama's 2012 State of the Union address.
-The Buffett Rule was initially part of proposed overhaul of the tax code that would ensure that households making more than $1 million pay an effective tax rate of at least 30 percent.
+The Buffett Rule was initially part of a proposed overhaul of the tax code that would ensure that households making more than $1 million pay an effective tax rate of at least 30 percent.
 The minimum tax rate is phased in linearly beginning at $1 million and would be fully phased in at $2 million.

 Under the Buffett Rule, the charitable deduction would be the only tax deduction that affected taxpayers would be allowed to take.

-Independent Sector sent a letter to Sen. Sheldon Whitehouse (D-RI) and Rep. Tammy Baldwin (D-WI), as well as all of the original co-sponsors of the Senate and House versions of the Paying a Fair Share Act, to show our appreciation for the specific provision that carves out the charitable deduction for preservation under the Buffett Rule.
+In March 2012, Independent Sector sent a letter to Sen. Sheldon Whitehouse (D-RI) and Rep. Tammy Baldwin (D-WI), as well as all of the original co-sponsors of the Senate and House versions of the Paying a Fair Share Act, to show our appreciation for the specific provision that carves out the charitable deduction for preservation under the Buffett Rule.
 The letter did not take a position on the broader legislation and included the names of almost 50 nonprofit organizations from around the country.

 Following the inclusion of the so-called Buffett Rule in President Obama's 2012 State of the Union blueprint, lawmakers in Congress have introduced legislation to preserve special consideration for charitable giving in any application of the rule for high-income taxpayers.